 Papers: 20-minute oral presentations of completed or well-developed projects on topics suitable for publication in scholarly journals.
 Proposals reporting on completed or ongoing research will be given preference.
 Diverse and innovative perspectives (theoretical and applied) and methodologies are welcome.
 Proposals should be in the form of an extended abstract (approximately 1000-1500 words excluding references).
 Please use this template.

 Panels: 90-minute oral presentations from three or more authors on emerging domains, trends, or contrasting viewpoints, including time for questions or discussion.
-Panels are an opportunity to engage in discussion of shared concerns including those not available in completed research or yet adequately recognized.
-We recommend three to five panelists plus a moderator and there will be an opportunity to modify the list of panelists after acceptance.
+Panels are an opportunity to engage in discussion of shared concerns, including those not available in completed research or yet adequately recognized.
+Proposals should not be simply a set of related paper presentations; we encourage proposals that offer creative and unique opportunities for engagement and discussion with the audience as part of the panel session.
+We recommend three to five panelists plus a moderator; there will be an opportunity to modify the list of panelists after acceptance.
 Proposals should be in the form of an extended abstract (approximately 1000-1500 words excluding references), that identifies the topic to be discussed, provides an overview of the structure of the panel, and includes relevant qualifications and contributions of each participating panelist.
 Please use this template.

 Posters: Visual presentations of projects at any stage of development on topics suitable for publication in scholarly journals.
 Diverse perspectives (theoretical and applied) and methodologies are welcomed.
 Proposals should be in the form of a short abstract (maximum 750 words excluding references), reporting on research projects, theoretical developments or innovative practical applications.
+Presenters of accepted posters will also be invited to provide a 2-3-minute video overview of their work.
 Please use this template.

 Student-to-CAIS/ACSI and Best Paper by a Practitioner Awards: Paper proposals by graduate students and practitioners will be considered for these awards.
 The Student-to-CAIS/ACSI award includes a monetary prize.
 Both awardees will have the opportunity to publish the full manuscript in the Canadian Journal of Information and Library Science / La Revue canadienne des sciences de l’information et de bibliothéconomie.
 In order to be considered for these awards, please indicate if you are a student or practitioner when submitting your proposal.
 Winners will be selected based on their extended abstracts.
 Details of the award, including previous winners, can be found at the CAIS/ACSI website at www.cais-acsi.ca.

-Doctoral Forum: We are pleased to invite doctoral students to the fourth annual Doctoral Forum.
-The Forum’s goal is to provide students with an opportunity to present and discuss their research project, get feedback from senior researchers, and make connections with other doctoral students.
-Students at any stage of their doctoral program are invited to submit to the Forum.
+Student Research Forum: We are pleased to invite master’s and doctoral students to CAIS’s Student Research Forum.
+The Forum’s goal is to provide graduate students with an opportunity to present and discuss their research project, get feedback from senior researchers, and make connections with other master’s and doctoral students.
+Students at any stage of their graduate program are invited to submit to the Forum.

 Please be prepared to present informally on an aspect of your research for 5-10 minutes, which will be followed by discussion.
 More details will be provided upon acceptance.